“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “…purge us of our sins,” called out the Prophet of the Black Crow.
 “The End of Days is at hand, and only those who follow the Black Crow will be led into the Great Dark!
 We must come together to make this city a land of the Black Crow, so that all of us may live in the greatness of the time ahead, in the beauty of the Great Dark!”

 Kiluron rubbed his forehead skeptically.
 “What a load of nonsense,” he muttered.
-It occurred to him that he may have spoken a little too loudly when a couple of the nearer men in the crowd turned towards him, their expressions ugly, but the anger in them faded to confusion when they saw his personal sigil.
+It occurred to him that he may have spoken a little too loudly when a couple of the nearer men in the crowd turned towards him, their expressions ugly.
+They started towards him, but then their anger faded to confusion when they saw his personal sigil.

 “If not the Black Crow, then what?” one of the men asked.
 “I had a brother out there, just got eaten up by a tornado like it was a living beast come down from the sky.
 If that don’t spell the end of times, I don’t know what does.”

-His companion nodded eagerly.
+His companion nodded.
 “And the Prophet can predict when it will happen.
 He can save us!”
 He gestured to the other men up on the makeshift stage.
 “All of them, the Prophet saved them from certain death.”

 More people were turning towards them, and Kiluron held up his hands placatingly, casting a nervous glance towards Vere, although he was careful to project only confidence.
 “Look, I don’t know how he knows when these weird weather events are going to happen, or where,” Kiluron admitted, gesturing towards the prophet on the stage.
 “But I highly doubt it’s really prophecy.”
 Seeing that the crowd was not appeased, he pressed on.
 “This just doesn’t seem like magic to me.
 I’m not the smartest person, but I know a lot of smart people, and they’re pretty sure there’s a rational explanation for all of this.”